 Airflow is the enemy as it allows noise to circulate and build, having small grooves within your tire grooves helps to break up airflow and reduce sound.

 6. Tire Width

-The wider your tire the more area is in contact with the road and therefore the more noise is generated, using thinner tires will reduce road friction minimising road noise.
+The wider your tire the more area is in contact with the road and therefore the more noise is generated, using thinner tires will reduce road friction minimizing road noise.

 7. A Circumferential Groove

-This is a groove which travels around the circumference of your tire, usually there is one inside each shoulder of the tire.
+This is a groove that travels around the circumference of your tire, usually there is one inside each shoulder of the tire.
 Having these helps further reduce road noise.

 Tire Noise & Speed Ratings

-For the purposes of getting a quiet tire the main two things you need to be aware of are the tire speed ratings and tire noise ratings.
+For the purposes of working out how to quiet a noisy tire two things you should be aware of are tire speed ratings and tire noise ratings.

 Tire Speed Ratings

 Tire speed ratings are scored on a scale from Q to Y. Q rated tires can maintain a top speed of 99mph and Y rated tires can maintain a top speed of 186mph.